sirmdub/ultrasignupNotifier/README.md

 * Notify pulled into its own def?
   * SNS figure out how to do http notification to Hipchat
+* API Gateway App to monitor / manage the data

 ### Race Registration Check Workflow
 * Get race http page